-Your website is the most important tool you have for turning anonymous prospects to leads and then to customers.
-It makes sense to have a lead generation friendly website.
-Having compelling content, visually appealing design and easy navigation is vital for your website.
+Your website is the most important tool you have for turning anonymous prospects into leads and then into customers.
+It makes sense to have a lead generation-friendly website.
+Having compelling content, visually appealing design, and easy navigation is vital for your website.
 Also, there are plenty of ways to increase the number of people visiting your site, but unless you convert these visitors into leads, you won’t be able to ultimately get new customers.
 As a result, your business won’t be able to grow at a healthy rate.

 When you’re thinking about how long your forms should be, consider whether you’d rather have more inquiries coming in, or higher quality inquiries coming in.
 Often if you have longer forms, it leads to abandonment.
 Remember these people do not know you enough to be sharing a lot of information with you.
 Keep the information as little as possible and you can always get more information as you go along.